ugr-sail/sinergym/docs/source/pages/wrappers.rst

   :alt: Incremental wrapper graph.
   :align: center

-- **NormalizeObservation**: It is used to transform observation received from simulator in values between 0 and 1.
+- **NormalizeObservation**: It is used to transform observation received from simulator in values between -1 and 1.
-  It is possible to define a list of variables you want to normalize, if you don't define this list, all environment variables will be included.
-In order to normalize values, it is necessary a dictionary in order to store max and min values.
-  Then, if a environment variable is not included in the dictionary specified in wrapper constructor, then the normalization for that variable will be skipped.

-  .. warning:: In case a new observation variable is added to the default ones for an environment, care must be
-          taken in case observation normalization is to be done.
-This is because you have to update the dictionary of ranges of values available in `constants.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/constants.py>`__ as discussed in issue `#249 <https://github.com/ugr-sail/sinergym/issues/249>`__.
-You can use the ``range_getter`` function of `common.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/common.py>`__ to get these ranges automatically from a experiment output folder.
+  It is based in the `dynamic normalization wrapper of Gymnasium <https://gymnasium.farama.org/_modules/gymnasium/wrappers/normalize/#NormalizeObservation>`__.
+At the beginning, it is not precise and the values may be out of range usually, so use this wrapper carefully.

 - **LoggerWrapper**: Wrapper for logging all interactions between agent and environment.
 Logger class can be selected in the constructor if other type of logging is required.
 For more information about *Sinergym* Logger visit :ref:`Logger`.